Olusegun-Light/DignoWise/README.md

-# DogWise: AI-Powered Symptom and Diagnosis Guidance
+# DigWise: AI-Powered Symptom and Diagnosis Guidance

-Welcome to **DogWise**, your intelligent companion for understanding your dog's health.
-DogWise employs cutting-edge AI technology to provide guidance on symptoms and potential diagnoses for your furry friend.
-Whether you're a concerned dog parent or a veterinarian seeking additional insights, DogWise is here to assist.
+Welcome to **DigWise**, your intelligent companion for understanding your dog's health.
+DigWise employs cutting-edge AI technology to provide guidance on symptoms and potential diagnoses for your furry friend.
+Whether you're a concerned dog parent or a veterinarian seeking additional insights, DigWise is here to assist.

 ## Table of Contents